 Here’s a look at 10 Jefferson County spots worth the trip:

-- See the actual wooden wagon (not a replica) that took Brown to his execution in Charles Town, which was part of Virginia until West Virginia became the 35th state in 1863.
+Go to the Jefferson County Museum to see thousands of relics, including the wooden wagon that took Brown to the gallows.
 The wagon, used by the Sadler family for decades after Brown’s death to deliver furniture, is on display along with thousands of other relics at the Jefferson County Museum at 200 E. Washington St.

 Please note: Because of the COVID-19 pandemic, visitors are allowed at the Charles Town museum only on Thursdays and Fridays and must make an appointment at least 24 hours in advance by calling 304-725-8628.

 Visit 515 S. Samuel St. in Charles Town, the site where Brown was executed on Dec.
 2, 1859.
 At the time that Brown was put to death, the land was an open field just outside of downtown proper.
 30 years later, John Gibson, who’d fought for the Confederacy, had a magnificent brick home built on the site—and not as any kind of tribute to Brown.
 On the street outside the five-bedroom, 7,000-square-foot home, there’s a historic marker.
 The turreted Queen Anne Victorian that’s listed on the National Register of Historic Places remains a private residence (and is said to be haunted).

 Paddy’s Irish Pub in downtown Charles Town is in the historic Tiffin House, which takes its name from its first owner, English-born physician Edward Tiffin.
 He built the home at 210 W. Liberty St. and practiced medicine there starting in 1787 and then headed west in 1798 with a letter of recommendation from George Washington to help found the state of Ohio, becoming its first governor in 1803.